mwong365/RemnantSaveManager/README.md

 3. Unzip the latest release to a folder of your choosing (probably not the same folder where you have the game installed)
 4. Run RemnantSaveManager.exe

+## Usage
+For an explanation of the interface, check out [the wiki](https://github.com/Razzmatazzz/RemnantSaveManager/wiki).

 ## Screenshots
 [![image](https://github.com/mwong365/RemnantSaveManager/blob/documentation/Images/RemnantSaveManager-backups.png)
 ![image](https://github.com/mwong365/RemnantSaveManager/blob/documentation/Images/RemnantSaveManager-settings.png)